 Pedestrian safety

-However, most of these sidewalk incidents are linked to shared scooters, which are handed over to different riders - some inexperienced or riding for the first time.
+Most of these sidewalk incidents involve shared scooters, which are handed over to different riders—some inexperienced or riding for the first time.
 According to studies conducted in Austin, TX, these new riders account for 33% of all e-scooter accidents.
-Lacking familiarity and personal investment in the scooters, they are more likely to ride recklessly and leave the scooters lying haphazardly on sidewalks when they're done.
+Lacking familiarity and personal investment in the scooters, they are more likely to ride recklessly and leave the scooters haphazardly on sidewalks when they're done.

 On the other hand, private electric scooter owners are generally more familiar with their vehicles, have an investment in their gear, and are more likely to exercise caution.